hutchris/prtg/README.md

 - requests
 - lxml

 Tested only on Python 3.5.2 so far.
-Works with python 2.7, not tested extensively.
+Does not work with python 2.7 because it uses array.clear().

 This is a Python module to facilitate in managing PRTG servers from CLI or for automating changes.
 It is really useful for scripting changes to prtg objects.